 - ◆ Protection from Eviction Act 1977.
-The law makes it an offence to: - do acts likely to interfere with the peace or comfort of a tenant or anyone living with him or her;
+The law makes it an offence to: - do acts likely to interfere with the peace or comfort of a tenant or anyone living with them;

 or

 persistently withdraw or withhold services for which the tenant has a reasonable need to live in the premises as a home.